cb-technologists/blog/content/posts/jenkins-snyk.md

 The Equifax Breach, which resulted in an up to $700 million settlement last week, could have likely been avoidable had a mechanism existed that made mitigating security issues reliable and straightforward for developers.
 In this case, a lapse in process and legacy code get attributed with the blame.

-Recent supply chain and typosquatting attacks against popular open-source libraries and repositories are also becoming a more significant attack vector.
+Recent supply chain and [typo squatting](https://www.techrepublic.com/article/malicious-libraries-in-package-repositories-reveal-a-fundamental-security-flaw/) attacks against popular open-source libraries and repositories are also becoming a more significant attack vector.
 A simple typo or desire to stay current with the latest stable release can have a significant impact on business security and customer privacy.

 ### Enter Snyk